 Shift the dialogue

-Research shows that women are more likely to report body dissatisfaction when their friends regularly discuss dieting, exercise, and the desire to lose weight.
+Women are more likely to report body dissatisfaction when their friends regularly discuss dieting, exercise, and the desire to lose weight, according to a 2013 study in the journal Sex Roles.
 “We’re all shaped by our environment, including commentary from friends, family, and social media connections,” Davis explains.
-“Even when these negative thoughts and feelings are self-centric, they have the power to plant seeds in our own minds, and often do, especially if we succumb to temptation and sink to their level,” says Davis.
+“Even when these negative thoughts and feelings are self-centric, they have the power to plant seeds in our own minds, and often do, especially if we succumb to temptation and sink to their level,” adds Davis.

 Cut out negative media

-We’re spending more time on social media than ever before, with some research finding that the average person logs over two hours a day on their various accounts.
-While scrolling through Instagram photos might not seem like a big deal, researchers say that logging a ton of time on social media can be detrimental to women’s body image.
+We’re spending more time on social media than ever before, with data from Statista finding that the average person logs over two hours a day on their various accounts.
+While scrolling through Instagram photos might not seem like a big deal, a 2016 study in the journal Body Image suggests that logging a ton of time on social media can be detrimental to women’s body image.

 Live a well-rounded life

 When you spend a ton of time fixating on things you’d like to change about yourself, there’s not much time left to enjoy life.
 This can lead to poorer emotional health and a diminished quality of life.